G. Gardner Definitions

-Linguistic intelligence: The ability to generate speech, including the mechanisms responsible for phonetic (speech sounds), syntactic (grammar), semantic (meaning) and pragmatic component of speech (use of speech in different situations).
-It is characterized by the word-sensitivity to the meaning of words, to the word order - the ability to follow the rules of the grammar, and in the appropriate case to violate them.
-The sensitivity to sounds, rhythm, declension and verse size are at more subtle level.
+Verbal-linguistic intelligence: It is the ability to generate speech, including the mechanisms responsible for the phonetic (speech sounds), syntactic (grammar), semantic (meaning) and pragmatic component of speech (the use of speech in different situations).
+It is characterized by word-sensitivity to the meaning of words, to the order of words that is by the ability to follow gramma rules or to violate them if necessary.
+Sensitivity to sounds, rhythm, declination and poetic size is at a slightly more subtle level.

-“Space-temporal intelligence refers to such areas of human abilities as drawing, sculpture, design, navigation, architecture and even, oddly enough, playing chess.
-This type of intelligence involves highly developed abilities for figurative thinking and, as a rule, is inherent in professionals in the field of architectural and artistic creativity, cartography, design and even in experts in the field of advertising.
-The main abilities for space intelligence are the ability to accurately perceive the visible world, to carry out transformations and modifications according to the first impression, as well as the ability to recreate aspects of visual experience even in the absence of a corresponding physical object.
-The simplest operation on which other aspects of space intelligence are based is an ability to perceive a figure or an object.
-Space abilities can be divided into three components: the ability to establish the identity of the object seen from a different angle; the ability to visualize a movement or an internal change in the configuration of figures; the ability to operate with such space relationships in which one of the key conditions is the orientation of a body of the observer”.
+Visual-spatial intelligence: it concerns such areas of human ability as drawing, sculpture, design, navigation, architecture, and even, strangely enough, the game of chess.
+This type of intelligence suggests highly developed abilities to imaginative thinking and, as a rule, is inherent to professionals in the field of architectural and artistic creativity, cartography, design and even advertising.
+The main abilities of spatial intelligence are the ability to pricisely perceive the visible world, to perform transformations and modifications according to the first impression, as well as the ability to recreate aspects of visual experience even in the absence of a corresponding physical object.
+The simplest operation on which other aspects of spatial intelligence are based is the ability to perceive a figure or object.
+Spatial abilities can be divided into three components: the ability to identify the object seen from a different angle; the ability to imagine the movement or internal changes in the configuration of figures; the ability to operate with such spatial relationships in which one of the key conditions is the orientation of the body of the observer.

-Interpersonal intelligence involves highly developed communication skills, the ability to work in a team, the ability to have close contact and communication with the audience, the psychological ability to feel and understand another person.
-This type of intelligence is inherent in psychotherapists, religious figures, politicians, managers.
+Interpersonal intelligence: it involves highly developed communication skills, ability to work in a team, ability to set a close contact and to communicate with the audience, psychological ability to feel and understand the other person.
+This type of intelligence is inherent to psychotherapists, religious leaders, politicians, managers.

-Intrapersonal intelligence includes, first of all, knowledge of the internal mechanisms of a person's mental activity, at the level of feelings, emotions, experiences, introspection, intuition, etc. It also assumes sufficiently developed abilities for methodological thinking, for a profound analysis of reality, reflection, and a systematic perception of objects and phenomena.
+Intrapersonal intelligence: first of all it includes knowledge of internal mechanisms of human mental activity at the level of feelings, emotions, experiences, self-analysis, intuition, etc. It also suggests rather developed abilities to methodological thinking, deep analysis of reality, reflection, system perception of objects and phenomena.
 This type of intelligence can be found in thinkers, philosophers, spiritual teachers.